Lexipol and Police Reform

 What Is Police Reform?

-The term “police reform” reflects a range of positions.
+The term “police reform” reflects a range of meanings and positions.
 Reform conversations often get caught up in the notion of “defunding the police.”
 Even this term, however, is somewhat vague.
 It can range from disbanding armed law enforcement and abolishing prisons to shifting a portion of a community’s law enforcement budget into mental health resources, jail diversion programs, housing and drug treatment.
 Many reform advocates would like to see investment in community mental health and other forms of aid without jeopardizing police budgets.

 Reform goes beyond budgets, too.
 It refers to community expectations for transparency, accountability and bias-free policing.
 It encompasses certain policy and tactical issues, such as the importance of de-escalation and a ban on choke holds.